-Many of Thompson’s protagonists first appear to be dim bulbs; working with one cylinder missing however, beneath the facade, there’s a psycho who is calculating, devious and most likely a killer.
+Many of Thompson’s protagonists first appear to be dim bulbs; working with one cylinder missing, however beneath the facade, there’s a psycho who is calculating, devious and most likely a killer.
 In 1955, Thompson published “After Dark, My Sweet.”
-Some thirty five years later, James Foley directed, and co-wrote with Robert Redlin, a screenplay, producing a near faithful adaption of Thompson’s hard-boiled novel.
-Having read the novel, I can verify the screenwriters used much of the original dialogue; it’s all pure, down and dirty.
-The movie is an uncompromising tale as any film noir from the golden age.
-Sadly, this film, when released in 1990, died at the box-office and is virtually forgotten even today.
+Some thirty-five years later, James Foley directed, and co-wrote with Robert Redlin, a screenplay, producing a near faithful adaption of Thompson’s hard-boiled novel.
+Having read the novel, I can verify the screenwriters used much of the original dialogue; it’s all pure, down and dirty, as an uncompromising a tale as any film noir from the golden age.
+Sadly, this film, when released in 1990, died at the box-office, virtually forgotten today.

 In the dive, he meets Fay Anderson, (Rachel Ward) an alcoholic widow who lives nearby in a modest rundown estate left to her by her deceased husband.
 Oh yeah, she is drop dead gorgeous and sarcastic as hell!
 Their fates are soon to be intertwined.
 Despite the fact she just watched Collins punch the bartender’s lights out after he tried to toss him out of the bar, she offers him a ride and a place to live.
 Why?
 Well, she is lonely and Uncle Bud (Bruce Dean), not really her uncle or anyone’s uncle, whose path she has crossed has plans, big plans for big money and he needs someone just like Collins to complete the scheme.
 Together, these three form a triangle of losers destined to put out each other’s flame.

 Collie, Fay’s nickname for The Kid, comes to live in a trailer on her property doing odd jobs.
-There is an sexually electric spark between the two but for the moment, at least, it stays under control.
+There is a sexually electric spark between the two, but for the moment, at least, it stays under control.
 It’s at Fay’s house Collie meets Uncle Bud, a former cop, who claims to still have “connections.”
-These days Uncle Bud’s life seems to consist of working on a plan to kidnap the young son of a local rich man.
-The scheme has been boiling for months waiting for the final piece to fall into place…and that’s Collie.
+These days Uncle Bud’s life seems to consist of working on a plan to kidnap the young son of a local wealthy man.
+The scheme has been boiling for months waiting for the final piece to fall into place, and that’s Collie.
 Fay warns Collie to forget about Uncle Bud’s scheme and get out while he can.
 Why does Fay stay involved with Uncle Bud?
-He is obviously a hustler and an inept one at that.
+He is obviously a hustler, and an inept one at that.
 She has no life other than her drinking and she needs the money to keep up her decaying house and land.
 That said, she still thinks Uncle Bud is a fool.

 The kidnapping plan goes into overdrive but Collie, we begin to sense, is not as “slow” as we, and the other characters, are led to believe.
 Collie suspects Uncle Bud’s plan includes sacrificing him to the law and splitting the ransom money between himself and Fay or even maybe by himself.